-I’ve been working with clay for 20 years, have studied at the Haliburton School of Art and with ceramic artists Jim Thomson and Chandler Swain.
-I taught ceramics at Ottawa Montessori for 5 years and have had the privilege of being a member of 260 Fingers Ceramic Exhibition since 2011.
+Michelle Bishop has been working with clay for 30 years.
+She studied at the Haliburton School of Art and with ceramic artists Jim Thomson, Chandler Swain and Leta Cormier.
+She taught ceramics at Ottawa Montessori for 5 years and is a member of 260 Fingers Ceramic Exhibition.
+She lives in Ottawa, Ontario.